pact-foundation/docs.pact.io/website/docs/blogs_videos_and_articles.md

 title: Community videos and articles
 ---

-Check out the official Pact blog at [docs.pact.io/blog](https://docs.pact.io/blog) and the [Pactflow blog](https://pactflow.io/blog) for blogs written by Pact maintainers.
+Check out the official Pact blog at [docs.pact.io/blog](https://docs.pact.io/blog) and the [PactFlow blog](https://pactflow.io/blog) for blogs written by Pact maintainers.

 If you've seen a really good talk that's not on this list, please submit [a PR to this page](https://github.com/pact-foundation/docs.pact.io/blob/master/website/docs/blogs_videos_and_articles.md) with the new link.